-- Take advantage of social media networks to promote your class. - Post news of your class on your website. - Promote your class to your email lists. - Submit ideas for our blog to Rachel Yang at ryang@loft.org.
+- Take advantage of social media networks to promote your class. - Post news of your class on your website. - Promote your class to your email lists. - Submit ideas for our blog or for a written or recorded interview to Savannah Brooks at sbrooks@loft.org.